-Approaches.
-We evaluated 18 variants of 13 fair classification approaches (Figure 5).
-Pre- and post-processing approaches require a classifier to complete the model pipeline and we used logistic regression as the classifier.
-This is in line with the evaluations of the original papers as the use of logistic regression is common across all approaches.
-Moreover, to contrast all the fair approaches against a fairness-unaware approach, we trained an unconstrained logistic regression classifier (LR) over each dataset.
-Hyper-parameter settings of all approaches are detailed in the Appendix.
+Approaches.We evaluated 18 variants of 13 fair classification approaches (Figure 5).
+Pre- and post-processing approaches require a classifier to complete the model pipeline and we used logistic regression (LR) as the classifier.
+This is in line with the evaluations of the original papers as they all use LR.
+Moreover, to contrast all fair approaches against a fairness-unaware approach, we trained an unconstrained LR classifier over each dataset.
+Hyper-parameter settings of all approaches are detailed in our technical report [2].

 System and implementation.
 We conducted the experiments on a machine equipped with Intel(R) Core(TM) i5-7200U CPU (2.71 GHz, Quad-Core) and 8 GB RAM, running on Windows 10 (version 1903) operating system.
-We collected some of the source code from the authors' public repositories, some by contacting the authors, and the rest from the open source library AI Fairness 360 [7] (additional details are in the Appendix).
+We collected some of the source code from the authors' public repositories, some by contacting the authors, and the rest from the open source library AI Fairness 360 [8] (additional details are in our technical report [2]).
 All approaches are implemented in Python.
-We implemented the fairness-unaware classifier LR using

-Scikit-learn (version 0.22.1) in Python 3.6.
+We implemented the fairness-unaware classifier LR using Scikit-learn (version 0.22.1) in Python 3.6.
 Implementations of all these approaches use a single-threaded environment, i.e., only one of the available processor cores is used.
-We used the open source library DoWhy [81] to compute causal quantities.
-We implemented the evaluation scripts in Python 3.6.1
+We used the open source library DoWhy [78] to compute causal quantities.
+We implemented the evaluation scripts in Python 3.6 [23].